stivenbautista1998/zeroapp/README.md

 # Project ZeroApp
-V 0.1.0
+V 0.1.0 <br>
 By Stiven Bautista

 ## Available Scripts

-Start the project with the command:
+Start the project with the next command:

 ### `npm start`